204th Engineer Battalion (United States): History

-Recent service and the global War on Terror
+Twenty-first century

-The 204th Engineer Battalion offered assistance to New York following the 11 Sept. attacks on the World Trade Center.
+The 204th Engineer Battalion offered assistance to New York following the September 11 terrorist attacks on the World Trade Center.

-Elements of the battalion have been activated in support of the Global War on Terror, serving with distinction in both Afghanistan (Operation Enduring Freedom) and Iraq (Operation Iraqi Freedom).
+Elements of the battalion have been activated for both the War in Afghanistan (2001-2021) (Operation Enduring Freedom) and the U.S. phase of the Iraq War (2003–2011) (Operation Iraqi Freedom).
 Additionally, the battalion has been activated numerous times for state service including response to the 2006 Southern Tier floods, and the February 2007 snow storms in Oswego, NY.
 Among many distinguished members of the 204th Engineer Battalion are recent retiree's First Sergeant James Zemanick (HSC 1SG), MSG Jeffrey Mancuso (204 En Bn Operations Sergeant), SFC Susanna Stacy (Assistant Battalion Operations Sergeant) and SSG Paul Musa Jr (HSC Recon NCO).
 MSG Mancuso and SSG Musa both have multiple combat tours.
 MSG Mancuso was awarded the Bronze Star for service with the NY STT (3/2 Stryker Brigade Combat Team) in Afghanistan.
 SFC Stacy is OEF veteran who served in Afghanistan.
 1SG Zemanick served in Operation Desert Shield/Storm.